carlocarfora/arnold-log-viewer/README.md

 - [x] link the sidebar headings to the app
 - [x] make the warnings and errors display nicely

-Nice to have once it's working
+Nice to have once it's working:
 - [ ] format dashboard with nicer colours
 - [ ] add some more useful charts
 - [ ] add a feature to export as an image